surfman100/coding-documentation/devops/devops-infrastructure-as-code.md

 - Faster deployments
 - Better traceability

+## Azure Resource Manager
+A service used to deploy and manage resources in Azure.
+Receives request, sends it to specific Azure resource provider.

+**Control Plane** requests are sent to [https://management.azure.com/subscriptions...](https://management.azure.com/subscriptions...)

+**Data Plane** requests are sent a specific endpoint eg Key Vault

 ## ARM Templates
 run faster than scripted deployments can been broken down into smaller reusabel and nested